The Westminster Schools: Campus

 Westminster is on a wooded campus of 180 acre in the Buckhead community of Atlanta.
-A new campus road, completed in June 2004, rerouted traffic away from central campus.
-In addition to Clarkson Hall, the Middle School building completed in August 2005, Westminster has six main high school academic buildings – Askew Hall (1953), Campbell Hall (1954), Pressly Hall (1962), Broyles Art Center (1988), Robinson Hall (1997), and Hawkins Hall (2020) Pressly Hall houses administrative offices, the Malone Dining Hall, and McCain Chapel.
+Westminster has seven main high school academic buildings – Askew Hall (1953), Campbell Hall (1953), Pressly Hall (1962), Broyles Art Center (1988), Robinson Hall (1996), Hawkins Hall (2020) and The Blake Center (2026).
+The other buildings include Tull Hall (1964), Turner Gymnasium (1970), the elementary school, Love Hall (1997), the middle school, Clarkson Hall (2005), Barge Commons (2021), and the Glenn Early Learning Center (2025).

+Pressly Hall houses administrative offices, college counseling, the upper school choral music and orchestra programs, Malone Dining Hall, The Carlyle Fraser Library, and McCain Chapel.
 Originally built in 1970, Turner Gymnasium underwent major construction and expansion completed in 2001.
-Broyles Arts Center houses the orchestra, band, and art programs, Kellett Theatre, a 500 seat theatre where all of the plays and musicals are performed, as well as the Campus Bookstore, an area for students to purchase snacks and Westminster apparel.
-Love Hall (1997) serves as the elementary school.
-Tull Hall, which was once the dorm rooms for boarding students now serves as a preschool.
-Barge Commons (2021) serves as the “front door” of the campus, housing a chapel overlooking the high school buildings lining both sides, a computer lab, snack bar, and admissions office, as well as many places for students to relax and socialize.
+The gym is home to the Merrill Aquatics Center, the Howell Basketball Center, the Ellis Fitness Center, the Gladney Squash Courts, the Smith Family Climbing Wall, the Hawkins Training Room, the Stringer Indoor Track, middle school physical education classes, and athletic administrative offices.
+Broyles Arts Center houses the middle school orchestra and band programs, the upper school band program, the upper school theatre program, mainly in Kellett Theatre, a 463-seat theatre where all of the plays and musicals are performed, as well as the Campus Bookstore, an area for students to purchase snacks and Westminster apparel.
+It held the classes for the upper school visual art program until 2025, but continues to hold the art displays in the Gaines Foyer and Gallery.